cugos/cugos.github.com/2023-spring-fling/index.md

  -
     type: Talk
     slides:
-    title: Big Data Techniques for Processing Geospatial Trips and Derived Datasets at Scale
+    title: <a href="presentations/Trang_Devon_INRIX_CUGOS-TripsPresentation.pptx">Big Data Techniques for Processing Geospatial Trips and Derived Datasets at Scale</a>
     time: 10:30 AM
     room: Bezos (G04 on the first floor)
     speaker: Trang Nguyen and Devon Simpson <a href="https://inrix.com/">Inrix</a>